uPVC House Cladding Cost

 If you intend to replace the old uPVC cladding with new cladding, then the builder you hire will include this in the price that they quote you.
 It is not a challenging job, and the cladding from one side of a house can be removed in around ½ a day.
 The labour costs for this will usually be around £100 – £150.

-You will also need to consider how you intend to dispose of the old uPVC cladding.
 Many companies will take away your old cladding when they fit the new panels.
 This is because it can be recycled to make new panels again.

 If you are not getting new panels, you will need to see if your local tip will accept uPVC.
 Most will, but a small number will charge a fee to take a large amount.

-If you are removing the cladding and not replacing it them, you may need to factor in some money to complete repairs to the exterior of your building.
+If you are removing the cladding and not replacing it, you may need to factor in some money to complete repairs to the exterior of your building.
 It is not uncommon for minor damage to be done to the outside of your home when the cladding is removed.
 If there will be no new cladding fitted to protect the wall, it will need to be repaired.

 Before you remove existing cladding, you should be prepared to spend money to fix the walls underneath.
 You have no idea what may lay underneath until you have taken the old boards off.

-There are not many tradespeople who specialise exclusively in fitting uPVC cladding so you will have to look carefully to find someone you feel comfortable hiring.
+There are not many tradespeople who specialise exclusively in fitting and cladding uPVC, so you will have to look carefully to find someone you feel comfortable hiring.
+Here are some things to look for to help you choose the right person for the job.